Wallux-0/Wallux/README.md

 * Adding your wallpaper:
   * Fork <a href="https://github.com/Wallux-0/Wallpapers">this repository</a> which contains all the wallpapers.
   * Name your wallpaper as the largest wallpaper number + 1 without changing the extension.
 Upload the wallpaper to ``\wallpapers`` folder.
+  * Resize the images that you just added in the previous step to <b>500kb</b> using <a href="https://redketchup.io/bulk-image-resizer">www.redketchup.io</a> and add them to ``\compressed\wallpapers``.
+  > How to use <a href="https://redketchup.io/bulk-image-resizer">www.redketchup.io</a> to resize the images in bulk?
+Upload the images first.
+Set Predefined Task to ``Downscale to a maximum file size``.
+Then set the Maximum File Size to ``500 KB``.
+Proceed to process the images and download them.
+  * Please check if you have named the images properly as instructed above.
+The naming part is very important for the images to work.
   * Create a Pull Request and copy the PR's link for the next step.

 * Provide details of the wallpaper: